Viral Video Shows Woman Repeatedly Kicking Boy On Philadelphia Playground, Police Investigating

 In the video, a young boy and a little girl are caught fighting.
 When the boy kicks the girl in the stomach, a man breaks up the fight and holds them apart, saying, “stop kicking, no kicking y’all.”

 The situation escalates further when the woman begins to kick the boy in the butt, shouting threats at the young child.
-The blow nearly knocks him off his feet, and she kicks him again before shouting:
+The blow nearly knocks him off his feet, and she kicks him again before shouting at him.

 “No kicking.
 You want to kick?
 How you feel?
 Keep kicking her in the stomach.
 I’ll kick you in your f***ing nuts and you won’t be able to have kids.”